yudhisteer/Point-Clouds-3D-Perception-with-Open3D/README.md

 There are several methods that we can do surface reconstruction such as:

 #### 1. Alpha Shape
-Alpha Shape is a method that constructs a simplicial complex from a set of points in 2D or 3D space.
-The complex includes vertices, edges, and faces, which together form a piecewise linear approximation of the point cloud.
-The parameter "alpha" determines which points are considered part of the shape and which are considered outliers.
+- Constructs a simplicial complex from a set of points in 2D or 3D space.
+- The complex includes vertices, edges, and faces, which together form a piecewise linear approximation of the point cloud.
+- The parameter "alpha" determines which points are considered part of the shape and which are considered outliers.

 #### 2. Poisson Reconstruction
-Poisson surface reconstruction algorithm is used to create a smooth and continuous surface from an unorganized point cloud.
-It is based on solving a partial differential equation (PDE) over the volumetric representation of the point cloud.
-Poisson Reconstruction is particularly effective for capturing fine geometric details in the reconstructed surface.
+- Used to create a smooth and continuous surface from an unorganized point cloud.
+- Based on solving a partial differential equation (PDE) over the volumetric representation of the point cloud.
+- It is particularly effective for capturing fine geometric details in the reconstructed surface.

 #### 3. Ball Pivoting
-Ball Pivoting is a surface reconstruction method that works by "pivoting" a ball of a certain radius around each point in the point cloud.
-The algorithm constructs triangles by connecting the centers of the balls when three balls are in contact.
-It iteratively adds triangles to the mesh until a closed surface is formed.
-Ball Pivoting is suitable for reconstructing complex and irregular shapes, and it often produces watertight surfaces.
+- Works by "pivoting" a ball of a certain radius around each point in the point cloud.
+- Constructs triangles by connecting the centers of the balls when three balls are in contact.
+- It iteratively adds triangles to the mesh until a closed surface is formed.
+- It is suitable for reconstructing complex and irregular shapes, and it often produces watertight surfaces.

 Below is an example using Alpha Shape (left) and using Mesh Lab (right):